 If there’s one thing I’ve learned about travel advice, it’s that you should listen to everything but still form your own decisions.
 For instance, one backpacker told me Munnar, India was just another city.
-Another told me they went on a day trip, and there’s really no reason to stay longer than that because there’s nothing to do.
-My boyfriend and I had already booked a hotel for a week, but I was confident that there was a ton to do and see in Munnar.
+Another told me they went on a day trip, and there’s really no reason to stay longer than that.
+We had already booked a hotel for a week, but I was confident that there were tons of places to visit in Munnar.
 I was in no rush to see it all in one action packed day.
-I wanted to take my time to see everything and take it all in, and boy am I glad I did.
+I wanted to take my time to see everything, and boy am I glad I did.
 Munnar, India was unlike any city I’d ever been to and there was never a lack of things to do.

-The rose garden is pretty close to the city center.
-It’s like a miniature botanical garden filled with tons of flowers.
-It’s not very large but it’s definitely worth taking a stroll through on a beautiful day.
+The KFDC Floriculture Center (rose garden) is pretty close to the city center.
+It’s like a miniature botanical garden filled with tons of beautiful flowers.
+It’s not very large, but it’s definitely worth taking a stroll through on a nice day.
 We stopped here on our way to the Munnar Top Station Highway which has tons of places to stop and look around.

 Echo point is another location to stop at on the highway to Top Station.
 Again, the street is filled with vendors selling all kinds of souvenirs and food.
 We stopped and had a cup of tea here while waiting for some rain to pass.
 You may be wondering why it’s called Echo Point.
 True to it’s name, you can yell into the void and here a perfect echo come back.
 Be prepared for everyone else to be doing the same thing, so it can be a tad on the noisy side.

 The last stop before hitting Top Station is Kundala Dam.
 Although the Dam looks pretty similar to the other one, this one has a beautiful forest next to it with giant trees.
 The woods are filled with cows and horses and it also has beautiful views looking out over the water.
 The street is lined with more vendors, although by this stop they all look the same.